espidev/ProtectionStones/README.md

     # Whether or not to drop items on the ground if the inventory is full (ex. during /ps unclaim)
     # If set to false, the event will be prevented from happening, and say that inventory is full
     drop_item_when_inventory_full = true

+    # Whether or not regions placed have to be either next to or overlapping existing regions the player already owns.
+    # This can make the world cleaner and have less scattered regions.
+    # Set the number of regions of non-adjacent regions with the permission protectionstones.region.adjacent.x (default is 1, -1 to bypass)
+    # Also can bypass with protectionstones.admin
+    regions_must_be_adjacent = false

 ## Default Configuration (block1.toml)